 China State Banquet 20 Oct 2015:

-Blue Issa Engagement Dress: This was the first time Kate was introduced to millions, not everyone has followed her with the same zeal that many of us do.
+Blue Issa Engagement Dress: This was the first time Kate was introduced to millions, not everyone was familiar with the bride-to-be.

 Libelula Dulwich Coat: Worn to a January 2011 wedding, the silk velvet coat closes with a diamante rhinestone clasp and hits just above the knee.

 Reiss Nanette Engagement Photo Dress: No list of iconic Kate Middleton styles is complete without this dress, worn for one of two formal photographs shot by famed photographer Mario Testino.

 The dress featured three-quarter sleeves with a cascading ruffle down the front and an exposed zipper, also on the front.
 As we originally noted in describing the dress, it is unremarkable on the hanger; it is one of those styles that needs to be put on before one can render an opinion on it.
 Reiss continues to be a brand Kate favors.

 The Penelope Chilvers Boots & Really Wild Clothing Ensemble: